-Sampling Frequency Justification:

-The previous permit contained a monthly sampling and reporting frequencies.
-This permit contains quarterly sampling and reporting frequencies due to the low design flow of the facility, consistency amongst effluent data, and compliance with effluent limits.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling Frequency Justification: Sampling and Reporting Frequency were reduced from once per month to once per quarter.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification:

-As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH and E. coli, in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.